academe/Omnipay-Wirecard/README.md

 There are a few other Omnipay Wirecard drivers already, [which you should explore](https://packagist.org/search/?q=omnipay-wirecard) to see if any fit your needs.
-This package was created with a number of prerequitits:
+This package was created with a number of prerequisites:

 * It supports Omnipay 2.x following as many of the Omnipay standards/conventions as possible.
 This is to help integration into multi-gateway systems and wrappers